-Group camping trips are one of the most rewarding activities out there-nothing like hitting the road with a bunch of your friends for a weekend getaway by a lake or at a woodland campground!
-However, for true camaraderie, it doesn’t work so well if everyone brings their own little one-man tent (plus it’s hard to find enough good ground to pitch them all).
+Group camping trips are one of the most rewarding activities under sun (or stars) There really is nothing like hitting the road with a bunch of your friends or family for a weekend getaway by a lake or at a woodland campground!

-Enter, 8-person tents, the solution for friends and families hoping to spend some quality time together without needing two or three tents for everyone to have a place to sleep.
-Or hey, maybe you’re a family of four and just want some extra space for the kiddos to play around!
+Enter, 8-person tents; the larger than life solution for friends and families hoping to spend some quality time in the great outdoors together.
+By investing in an 8 person tent, you save needing two or three tents for everyone to have a place to sleep.

-We’ll take you step by step through what makes the REI Co-op Kingdom 8 Tent such an excellent model, as well as some of the leading competitors in the arena for the best 8 man tents around.
+Firstly, we’ll take you step by step through what makes the REI Co-op Kingdom 8 Tent such an excellent model.
+From there, we’re going to take a gander at some of the leading competitors in the arena for the best 8 man tents around.